kn9ts/start-to-grunt/README.md

 $ grunt serve
 ```

-And for the production/distribution version run:
+And for the production/distribution version run (no live-reload):

 ```
 $ grunt serve:dist
 ```

 > __Note:__ Grunt watch will monitor any kind of changes made to the project and reflect it immediately to the browser.
 No need to hit refresh button anymore.
+The distributed version is not tied to live reload since it is emulating the final version of the product as it would have displayed on user's which does not require any live reload.
+When developing thus testing use the default -- __*grunt serve*__

 ## Browser support
 * Chrome